Want to Outsource Ebook Writing? 100 Things that Nobody Will Tell You

 Generate authority EBooks are a tremendous way to establish authority and become a trusted source of information in any industry.

 Some eBook FAQs

+How long will it take to get an eBook written?
 The average benchmark for writers is around 1 ½ pages or 500-750 words per hour.
 EBooks typically run between 30 and 60 pages.
 You can use this to estimate your time requirements more accurately.
 The amount of time a writer will put into an eBook varies on several factors such as the amount of research necessary, the condition of the first draft/notes, and the number of rewrites or edits you require.

+How much would it cost to outsource an eBook?
 The outsourcing cost fluctuates based on the writing quality and the number of pages in your eBook.
 The starting price for a high-quality eBook with 30 pages based on Superside pricing (using fully-vetted, professional writers) is around $500.

+How do I estimate the optimal word count for my eBook accurately?
 There is no easy answer to this question.
 It depends largely on your niche and the level of detail you want in the digital publication.
 A quick and considerably precise way to assess the appropriate number of words your eBook should have is to research other eBooks in your genre/industry.
 You can use Kindle to check word counts on popular eBooks, as a way to determine what goal you should set.

-Things to consider before outsourcing eBooks
+Things to Consider Before Outsourcing eBooks

 Now that you have become more knowledgeable and familiarized yourself with the basics of digital book writing, you’re almost ready to start scouting for the most fitting writer for your next page-turner.
 Before you embark on this hunt, put on the thinking cap and ponder on these two important questions.
 Knowing the answers will be a tremendous aid in better preparing to speak to a writer or account/project manager: